 Transactions have two ways of settling.
 The option you use depends on your financial requirements and the transaction’s details.

 The simplest settlement option is through the purchase order financing company.
 Settlement happens once the PO financing company gets the payment from your end customer.
-This allows them to deduct any supplier payments and fees.
+This transaction allows the PO financing company to deduct any supplier payments and fees.
 All remaining funds are remitted to your company.

 4. Should you use factoring to settle transactions?